th2-net/th2-check1/README.md

 #### Added:
 + Added check for positive timeout
 + Added mechanism for handling exceptions when creating and executing rules which publishes events about an error that has occurred
++ Added metric for monitoring active rules and messages count

 #### Changed:
 + Migrated common version from `3.25.0` to `3.25.2`